what is bartending

 Training of new bartender is extremely important, ”teaching him manners, and see him not become impudent to you and the customers”¹- Harry Johnson’s New and Improved Manual – 1888

-The descriptions of what to look for in a bartender, the expectation of their performance, attitude, smarts, and tact were described in great detail and classified thoroughly in the books I was reading.
+The books I read described what to look for in a bartender, the expectations of their performance, attitude, smarts, and tact, in great detail, and classified them thoroughly.

-I’ve summarized the main traits they were looking for in a bartender at that time.
+I’ve summarized the main traits they were looking for in a bartender.
 To some, it might look like an idealistic approach to creating a perfect, almost impossible image of a barkeeper.
-Still, on the other hand, if we know what the ideal image is, we can measure ourselves to it, and at the same time, it will help us improve in what we do.
+Still, on the other hand, if we know the ideal image, we can measure ourselves to it, and at the same time, it will help us improve what we do.

 Bartender Qualities¹ ⁵